 Original Subject Headings

-To distinguish the original subject headings from the print indexes from current MeSH, all original subject headings have been placed in the Other Term [OT] field of OLDMEDLINE subset records in PubMed.
+To differentiate between the original subject headings from the print indexes and current MeSH, all original subject headings have been placed in the Other Term [OT] field of OLDMEDLINE subset records in PubMed.
 Note the following characteristics of these subject headings:

 - Few subject headings (approximately 3 - 5 per citation).
-See the Sample Record One (MEDLINE Display) below.
 The 1964 and 1965 citations tend to have more subject headings (approximately 3 - 8 per citation).
-See the Sample Record Two (MEDLINE Display) below.
+See the Sample Record (PubMed Display) .

 - "Check tag" headings (e.g., ANIMALS, CHILD, INFANT) were applied inconsistently and should not be used to search.